Trading Operations

 });

-console.log("Withdrawal action ID:", withdrawResult.actionId);Transfer Operations
+console.log("Withdrawal action ID:", withdrawResult.actionId);Transfer to Account

-Transfer tokens between different accounts (sub-accounts) under your user session.
+Transfer tokens between different accounts.

 const transferResult = await user.transferToAccount({